Tax Treaties

 Micro-Foncier — a simplified regime applying a flat 30% allowance to your gross receipts.
 The remaining 70% is taxable.

+The catch: you must own and actively let at least one unfurnished property in France to use this regime.
+Without a French property, Micro-Foncier is not available regardless of how much UK rental income you receive.
 If you do own French rental property, there is a second condition: total household gross unfurnished rental income (UK and French combined) must not exceed €15,000.

 Both conditions must be met.
 Most UK expats with only UK rental property will not qualify — Régime Réel applies by default.